rafaelma/pgbackman/docs/manual.rst

      | 00001 | pg-backup01.uio.no | Main backup server |
      +-------+------------------+----------------------+

 #.
-Create the root directory / partition in the backup derver that
+Create the directory / partition in the backup server that will be
-   will be used to save all backups, logfiles, and syem data needed by PgBackMan in
+   used to save all backups, logfiles, and system data needed by PgBackMan.
+By default the system will use ``/srv/pgbackman``.

+   Set the privileges of this directory with ``chown pgbackman:pgbackman /srv/pgbackman`` and ``chmod 400 ~/.pgpass``.

 PgSQL nodes
 -----------

-Every PgSQL node defined in PgBackMan will need to update and reload his ``pg_hba.conf`` file also to give access to the admin user (``postgres`` per default) from the backup serveres defined in PgBackMan, e.g.::
+Every PgSQL node defined in PgBackMan will need to update and reload its own ``pg_hba.conf`` file to give access to the admin user (``postgres`` per default) from the backup servers defined in PgBackMan, e.g.::

-    hostssl   *   postgres    10.20.20.20.200/32     md5
+    hostssl   *   postgres    <backup_server_IP>/32     md5

-Remember that the ``.pgpass`` file of the ``pgbackman`` user in the backup server has to be updated with the information needed to access every PgSQL node we are goint to take backups for.
+Remember that the ``.pgpass`` file of the ``pgbackman`` user in the backup server has to be updated with the information needed to access every PgSQL node we are going to take backups for.

+One can also use ``cert`` autentication for so we do not need to save passwords.

 System administration and maintenance